-According to a survey which has been conducted by the Deutsches Studentenwerk (German National Association for Students’ Affairs) (refer to BEST – Beeinträchtigt studieren (students with disabilities)) about 8 % of the persons studying at institutes of higher education in this country have a disability or a long-term health condition.
+According to a survey which has been conducted by the Deutsches Studentenwerk - German National Association for Students’ Affairs - (refer to BEST – Beeinträchtigt studieren (students with disabilities), about 8 % of the persons studying at institutes of higher education in this country have a disability or a chronic disease.
 Be it impairment of mobility, sight, hearing and speech, or a physical impairment, for example, rheumatism or diabetes, or mental disorders, for example depression – for many of the students these impairments have an adverse impact on their ability to study.
-For the benefit of these students the institutes of higher education are not only required by law but have committed themselves to break down barriers, to overcome the disadvantage and provide circumstances that enable these students to successfully complete their studies.
-The representative for students with disabilities and/or long-term health conditions (Beauftragte(r) für Studierende mit Behinderung und/oder chronischer Erkrankung) and her/his staff will be happy to act in advisory capacity for students as well as for lecturers and other interested persons.
+For the benefit of these students, the institutes of higher education are not only required by law but have committed themselves to breaking down barriers, to overcoming the disadvantages and providing circumstances that enable these students to successfully complete their studies.
+The representative for students with disabilities and/or chronic diseases and her/his staff will be happy to act in an advisory capacity for students as well as for lecturers and other interested persons.

 Office hours by appointment

-- my disability / long-term health condition, the course of study is too demanding when I wish to get information on regulations and obligations applying to students with disabilities and long-term health conditions at the Kiel University of Applied Sciences.
+- when I wish to get information on regulations and obligations applying to students with disabilities and chronic diseases at the Kiel University of Applied Sciences

-- when my disability or long-term health condition affects my ability to study or puts me at a disadvantage compared to other students and I am looking for options to overcome or to compensate the disadvantage (Compensation for the Disadvantage and Hardship).
+- when my disability or chronic disease affects my ability to study or puts me at a disadvantage compared to other students and I am looking for options to overcome or to compensate the disadvantage (Compensation for Disadvantage and Hardship)

-- when I – due to my eye impairment – need assistive technology to help me prepare myself for examination, assessments, to complete forms, foils, and other teaching materials in Braille characters or large print.
+- when – due to my eye impairment – I need assistive technology to help me prepare myself for examination, assessments, to complete forms, foils??
+(PPT slides?), and other teaching materials in Braille characters or large print

-- when, because of for me at the moment and I am looking for support and solutions.
+- when I feel overexerted by my studies because of my disability or chronic disease and I am looking for support and solutions

-- when I am considering to apply for admission to the Kiel University of Applied Sciences and need information on accessibility and support options.
+- when I am considering applying for admission to the Kiel University of Applied Sciences and need information on accessibility and support options

-- when I wish to get informed on the teacher’s or examiner’s view regarding adjustments to examination regulations or creation of a study environment for students with disabilities or long-term health condition.
+- when I, as a teacher or examiner, want to get information regarding adjustments to examination regulations or creation of a study environment for students with disabilities or chronic diseases

-NO advice will be given on general or specific queries regarding subjects, complex financial problems, or academic affairs that are not related to my disability or long-term health condition because there are separate advice services to care for these queries.
+NO advice will be given on general or specific queries regarding subjects, complex financial problems, or academic affairs that are not related to the disability or chronic disease because there are separate advice services for these queries.

 Article 24 (5) UN Convention of the Rights of Personal with Disabilities: “State parties shall ensure that persons with disabilities are able to access general tertiary education, vocational training, adult education, and lifelong learning without discrimination and on an equal basis with others.
 To this end, state parties shall ensure that reasonable accommodation is provided to persons with disabilities.”